mevdschee/php-crud-api/README.md

 }
 ```

-The last two parameters describe the API that the end-point is served behind, so
+The third parameter describes the API that the end-point is served behind, so
 that a hand written operation does not have to guess at it.
-"OpenApiMiddlewares"
+It answers what the
-answers what the enabled middlewares mean for the document: "getCommonParameters"
+enabled middlewares mean for the document: "getCommonParameters" gives the
-gives the parameters that every operation has because a middleware reads them,
+parameters that every operation has because a middleware reads them, such as
-such as "format" for the XML middleware and the header of the XSRF middleware,
+"format" for the XML middleware and the header of the XSRF middleware, and
-and "getStatusCodes" gives the errors that a middleware can return before the
+"getStatusCodes" gives the errors that a middleware can return before the
 end-point is ever reached, such as 401 and 403 for the authentication and
 authorization middlewares.
 Both change with the "middlewares" config, and the
 example above follows along instead of hardcoding a list that goes stale.

-The two parameters were added later and are appended, so a builder that was
+The parameter was added later and is appended, so a builder that was written
-written against the earlier constructor, which took only the definition and the
+against the earlier constructor, which took only the definition and the
 reflection class, keeps working unchanged.

 And then you may register your custom OpenAPI builder class in the config object